Key takeaways:

 How FQDN is different from PQDN

-Partially qualified domain names (PQDN) represent only a portion of a full domain name, often omitting certain elements like subdomains or the top-level domain (TLD).
-For instance, using just “example” instead of the full “www.example.com” is a PQDN.
+Partially qualified domain names, or PQDNs, refer to a shortened form of a domain name, often leaving out sections like subdomains or the top-level domain (TLD).
+For example, using “example” instead of the full “www.example.com” would be considered a PQDN.
+Within internal networks or specific environments, PQDNs offer convenience.

 Technical insights: FQDN vs. PQDN